percona/k8spg-docs/docs/monitor-kubernetes.md

 To instruct the `kube-state-metrics` what metrics to capture, create the ConfigMap and mount it to a container.

 1. Edit the [example `configmap.yaml` configuration file](https://raw.githubusercontent.com/percona/percona-everest-cli/main/data/crds/victoriametrics/kube-state-metrics/configmap.yaml) and specify the `<namespace>`.
-The namespace must match the namespace where you created the secret.
+The Namespace must match the Namespace where you created the Secret.

 2. Apply the configuration